Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 * The fonts used throughout the page were taken from https://fonts.google.com/
 * The icons used throughout the page were taken from https://fontawesome.com/icons
+* Instructions on how to implement flexbox and a hamburger button were taken from this [Conquering Responsive Layouts Course by Kevin Powell](https://courses.kevinpowell.co/view/courses/conquering-responsive-layouts)
+* Instructions on how to use absolute positioning and desing a flip card were taken from this [Advanced CSS and SASS Course by Jonas Schmedtmann](https://www.udemy.com/share/101Wmq3@li4Dk57030W0IIEZToZWjSA9bafmLV5b-NM8BE-o_03EOBER-VIygYm_0XwV-8PB7w==/)
 * Instructions on how to implement the Skip Navigation, Back to Top links and Accessible, Smooth Scroll to Top Styling was taken from https://ashleemboyer.com/blog
 * The quotation on the Home page was taken from https://www.goodreads.com/quotes/420478-the-only-thing-worse-than-being-blind-is-having-sight
 * The text for the Conductor's Bio on the About page was taken from http://www.kellymusicservices.com/frankbio.html